Accio/accio.github.io/_posts/2020-05-11-welcome-aviv.md

 ---
 layout: post
 title: >-
-    Welcome, Aviv!
+    Welcome, Aviv Regev!
 category: drug-discovery
 ---

-Aviv Regev is joining Roche as the head of Genentech Research and Early Development.Here is a brief news item from [the New York Times](https://www.nytimes.com/reuters/2020/05/11/business/11reuters-roche-hldg-research.html).
+Aviv Regev is joining Roche as the head of Genentech Research and Early Development.
+Here is a brief news item from [the New York Times](https://www.nytimes.com/reuters/2020/05/11/business/11reuters-roche-hldg-research.html).

 Aviv Regev, a world-class expert in computational biology and systems biology.